-- Provide an explanation for any deviation from the original specific aims - Summarize studies performed, the outcomes of the studies and their relationship to the specific aims - Summarize accomplishments to date, providing a concise account of the course of the study and other relevant information that illustrates the status of the grant - List all publications or manuscripts that are in preparation (FAER-related and others) - Provide a complete list of active and pending research support for the years the FAER grant is in effect - Provide a financial report that summarizes year-one expenditures and the amount of funding requested to be carried over to year two.
+- Provide an explanation for any deviation from the original specific aims - Summarize studies performed, the outcomes of the studies and their relationship to the specific aims - Summarize accomplishments to date, providing a concise account of the course of the study and other relevant information that illustrates the status of the grant - List all publications or manuscripts that are in preparation (FAER-related and others) - Provide a complete list of active and pending research support for the years the FAER grant is in effect - Provide a financial report that summarizes year-one expenditures.
+If there are any unused funds at the end of year-one, provide a brief reason for the positive funds and a revised budget to justify use of those funds in year two.
 Also report any changes in the recipient's extramural funding. - Reaffirm commitments by the recipient, research mentor(s) and department chair.